tamada/rrh/README.md

     * default: `WARN`
     * Available values: `FAIL_IMMEDIATELY`, `FAIL`, `WARN`, and `IGNORE`
         * `FAIL_IMMEDIATELY`
-            * reports error immediately and quits RRH with non-zero status.
+            * reports error immediately and quits RRH with a non-zero status.
         * `FAIL`
-            * runs through all targets and reports errors if needed, then quits RRH with non-zero status.
+            * runs through all targets and reports errors if needed, then quits RRH with a non-zero status.
         * `WARN`
             * runs through all targets and reports errors if needed, then quits RRH successfully.
         * `IGNORE`